*Ad-Paid. All opinions are my own.

 It’s hard to believe how much a lick of paint can improve a room.
-Even painting your ceilings or a few simple touch ups can give your room a new lease of life.
+Even painting your ceilings, staircases or a few simple touch ups can give your room a new lease of life.
 The best thing is that paint is relatively inexpensive, with many of us using pots previously used stored in our utility rooms.
 Changing the colour of the wall can make the room feel completely different – why not paint the walls different colours to really mix things up!

 Move things around

 It might sound simple but moving around your furniture or removing old furniture will open up space and make the room feel very different.
 Perhaps furniture from another room will fit perfectly and you didn’t even know?
 Experiment, it costs nothing!
 Sometimes a fresh approach encourages you to get rid of old and tired pieces that only clutter and don’t add anything.

 Update cushions and throws

 These items don’t cost a lot and can dramatically change how a room feels and looks.
 This is a great alternative to buying a new sofa, plenty of shops sell affordable cushions and throws.
 Have the cushions on your sofa become tired and flat?
 The best way to get them plump again is to get an upholstery company to re stuff them for you, although not cheap it’s still cheaper than getting a new sofa!